- Fertilizing Tomatoes: Feed Them Right, and They’ll Return the Favor!

 If your garden soil is sandy, you’ll need to fertilize more frequently because the nutrients will be rapidly leached out of the soil by rainfall and irrigation.

 If your garden soil has lots of clay, you’ll be able to get by with putting out tomato fertilizer less often, because clay soils tend to hold nutrients longer.

 Fertilizing Tomatoes Properly Pays Off in the Long Run

-Pamper your plants, give them the tomato food they need in adequate quantities, and both plants and people will be happier in the long run.
+Pamper your plants, give them the tomato food they need in adequate quantities, and both you and your plants will be happier in the long run.

 Feed your tomato plants with the nutritious food they need to be productive, and they’ll return the favor by feeding you a bumper crop of nutritious, tasty tomatoes.